Here is my full review of the Redmi Note 10 Pro after using it for over 2 months.

 I think all these things make the Redmi Note 10 Pro, THE best mid-budget phone that you can get right now.

-There is the Redmi Note 10 Pro Max 108 megapixel camera, but it costs Rs.3000 more than this one, and to be honest, in real life, if you don’t compare the images side by side, you can’t tell which is from a 64-megapixel camera and which is from a 108 megapixel one.
+There is the Redmi Note 10 Pro Max 108 megapixel camera, but it costs Rs.3000 more than this one, and to be honest, in real life, if you don’t compare the side of the image by side, you can’t tell which is from a 64-megapixel camera and which is from a 108 megapixel one.

 So my honest opinion is, get the Redmi Note 10 Pro and save yourself some money.

 Well, these have been my thoughts about the Redmi Note 10 Pro.
 What do you think about it let me know in the comments.